Atherosclerosis: Components

 Apart from thromboembolism, chronically expanding atherosclerotic lesions can cause complete closure of the lumen.
-Chronically expanding lesions are often asymptomatic until lumen stenosis is so severe (usually over 80%) that blood supply to downstream tissue(s) is insufficient, resulting in ischemia.
+Chronically expanding lesions are often asymptomatic until the lumen stenosis is so severe (usually over 80%) that blood supply to downstream tissue(s) is insufficient, resulting in ischemia.
 These complications of advanced atherosclerosis are chronic, slowly progressive, and cumulative.
 Most commonly, soft plaque suddenly ruptures (see vulnerable plaque), causing the formation of a thrombus that will rapidly slow or stop blood flow, leading to the death of the tissues fed by the artery in approximately five minutes.
 This event is called an infarction.